infotroph/efrhizo/efrhizo-log.md

 Several plotting scripts still use local-script versions of the DeLucia ggplot theme and of mirror.ticks.
 Edited these to use the R package versions (DeLuciatoR, ggplotTicks).
 (Noticed because updating 2014 dataset, for the edit I'll note next, triggered a replot of the destructive-tissue analysis.
 Saving this fix first so all updates from that change are recorded together.)

+In peak 2014 (2014-08-15), T71 L60 had three large parallel roots that were traced as one gigantic one.
+Retraced, tweaked widths in a few nearby frames while I was at it, saved new values for whole tube, rebuilt project with updated 2014 numbers